cksystemsteaching/selfie/grader/introductory-assignments.md

 - How many different states can a digital computer with 4GB of memory have?
 - How many different states can a digital computer with 80GB of storage have?

+---

+# 2) Architecture

+## Binary vs. Decimal

+Computers encode all information in binary representation, since they also use a binary representation at the hardware level.
+For example, a 0 is represented by a voltage of -5V or by the state "not electrically charged" and a 1 for example by a voltage +5V or by the state "electrically charged".

+Since the states (i.e. 0 and 1) are represented by different voltage levels on the electrical level, it is better to have as few states as possible.
+The reasons for this are based on physics: By things like heat or other electrical disturbances the voltage levels can be changed easily.
+So it is easier to compensate for these fluctuations with two different states than it would be with, say, ten states - which would correspond to the decimal system normally used by humans.
+In order to be able to distinguish between all states, one would have to increase the generally possible voltage, which would lead to an increased power consumption.
+Additionally the logic, which is needed on hardware level to calculate with multiple states, would be much more complicated than it is the case with only two states.

+The second reason is, that we get a storage problem, because decimal numbers need more characters than bits, we are talking about three times more characters than with the binary system.